librasteve/raku-Dan-Polars/README.md

 my \df = DataFrame.new;
 df.read_csv("/tmp/docdir/1mSalesRecords.csv");

-say ~df.Dan-DataFrame;   #cast Dan::Polars::DataFrame to raku native Dan::DataFrame
+say ~df.Dan-DataFrame;   #cast Dan::Polars::DataFrame to raku Dan::DataFrame
  ```

-- opaque only
--- no chunk controls
--- no chunk unpack (i32 ...)
--- no datetime (in v1)
---
+A blog post on transfer performance is forthcoming...

+6. chunked arrays

+The intent is for Polars / Arrow2 chunked arrays to remain on that side.
+But some chunking may be beneficial for data transfer.

+Snagging
+- splice & concat - s1
+- sort & filter - s3
+- cross join, aka cross product

 -- v2
 - expr arity > 1
 - clone (then retest h2o-par)